G. H. Pember

-George Hawkins Pember (1837–1910), known as G. H. Pember, was an English theologian and author who was affiliated with the Plymouth Brethren.
+George Hawkins Pember (1837 – July 1910) was an English theologian and author.
+He was affiliated with the Plymouth Brethren.

 Early life, education and marriages

 Pember was born in Hereford, the son of George Hawkins Pember (1805–77) and Mary Pember (1804–77).
 He was educated at Hereford Cathedral School and matriculated from there in 1856.
 He then enrolled at Gonville and Caius College, Cambridge.
-He earned the B.A. in his studies in the Classics in 1860, and proceeded to postgraduate studies earning an M.A. in 1863.
+He earned the B.A. in his studies in Classics in 1860, and proceeded to postgraduate studies earning an M.A. in 1863.
 During his postgraduate studies Pember held a teaching post as assistant master at Rossall, Lancashire, from 1861 to 1863.
 On 14 January 1864 Pember married Mary Lemmon (née Reynolds).
 She had been previously married to William Lemmon who died in 1861, and she had two daughters from that marriage.
 She died on 10 July 1891 and left her estate to her husband George Pember.
 In 1893 Pember married Elizabeth Ann Smith in Devon, and they resided at Westbourne Terrace, Budleigh Salterton, Devon for the remainder of their lives.